lenaschimmel/dyker/README.md

 ## Sister game
 This game was created under the roof of Pistacchio Studios, based on the same idea as its sister game [Shepherd's Island](https://ldjam.com/events/ludum-dare/50/shepherds-island) by @flauschzelle and @blinry.
 We decided that we wanted to explore different executions of that idea and wrote two games which share nothing but the same basic concept and the programming language (lua).

+## Update history
+ * April 6, 18:50 CET - three small fixes
+   * fixed text typo
+   * fixed crash when you win the game
+   * fixed level restart - initial resources now also reset to the original amount